People, Pets and Parks Strategy FAQs

 Questions

-- Why does Saanich need a People, Pets, & Parks Strategy?
+- Why did Saanich need a People, Pets & Parks Strategy?

-- What will the strategy mean for me and my pet(s)?
+- What will the change in bylaws mean for me and my pet(s)?

 - What are park natural areas?